iSoron/uhabits/README.md

 # Habits Tracker

 Habits Tracker is a simple and beautiful app for tracking the progress of your habits on Android.
 Features detailed graphs and statistics.
 It is completely ad-free and open source.
+Join the open beta at [Google Play Store](https://play.google.com/apps/testing/org.isoron.uhabits).

 ## Features